cypress-io/cypress-documentation/source/guides/references/best-practices.md

 **What should I do then?**

-Simple.
 Start your web server before running Cypress and kill it after it completes.

 Are you trying to run in CI?

-We have {% url 'examples showing you how to start and stop your web server' continuous-integration#Booting-Your-Server %}.
+We have {% url 'examples showing you how to start and stop your web server' continuous-integration#Boot-your-server %}.

 ## Setting a global baseUrl